Stocks Markets Extend Losses On US Credit Downgrade - UrduPoint

 Stock markets have rallied in recent months on hopes that the US economy would have a "soft landing", that is avoid a recession, from the rate-hiking campaign by the Federal Reserve to bring down inflation.

-Data released Thursday on unemployment, labour productivity and costs was in line with the US economy dodging a recession, but failed to boost stocks.
+While data released Thursday on unemployment, labour productivity and costs was in line with the US economy dodging a recession, it failed to boost stocks.

 Across the Atlantic, the Bank of England's rate hike was widely expected and had little impact on trading in the pound, and the FTSE-100 stock index pared losses after the announcement.